 For more information about booking Hong Kong to China high speed train tickets, see Instructions for Purchasing Hong Kong Train Tickets

 The overnight regular train between Beijing and Hong Kong operates every second day from Beijing to Hung Hom Station in Hong Kong.
-It runs along the Beijing – Guangzhou Railway Line and the Guangzhou – Shenzhen Railway Line in mainland China and the East Rail Line in Hong Kong.
+It runs along the Beijing – Guangzhou Railway Line and the Guangzhou – Shenzhen Railway Line in Chinese mainland and the East Rail Line in Hong Kong.

 Trains depart on odd or even days according to different months.
 Please see the table below for general information.